soywiz/valentia/README.md

 It can work on the browser, Deno and Node.JS,
 It skips the JVM, Android and Kotlin/Native targets and focuses on JS and eventually other source-code level targets like C++.

+## Expected new scenarios

+* Being able to compile on the browser, simplifying and allowing people to try and modify snippets directly in the browser without requiring a backend.
+* Faster or equiparable compilation times while reducing the number of targets.
+Much faster on CI since it won't include K/N or Android targets.
+* Not depending on the JVM.
+* Simpler compiler plugins.
+* Simplified tooling for projects.
+* Hugely reduced download times: not gradle, not all the JVM, not all those libraries.
+Just a single Deno executable plus likely around 1MB or compiler and runtime.
+* Reflection on all the targets, allowing to implement some scenarios without extra plugins.
+* Hot reloading on JS.
+* Being able to use the compiler as a Library, allowing Kotlin to be used as scripting on JS.
+* Allow to use existing Kotlin/JS libraries from source.

 ## Sandbox ideas